Two-dimensional non-linear hydrodynamics and nanofluidics: Results

 \subsection{The structure of 2D water}

 In this section, we consider the structure adopted by water when confined in the channel, in the stationary flow regime.
 Figure \ref{figure2} suggests that 2D water rapidly develops a multicrystalline structure when entering the channel.
 A solid phase of 2D water is expected at room temperature, as it has been shown that for water confined by graphene, there is a solid-liquid phase transition at an interlayer distance of about 7.5~\AA, for a density of about 12 molecules/nm$^2$ such as the one that we have used here \cite{gao2018phase}.
-We have observed a similar phase transition for stationary 2D water MD models, confirming that this is not a problem of the thermostating such as the `flying-ice-cube' problem discussed in Ref.~\cite{harvey-ice-cube}.
-We have observed regions of the square phases (not fully developed), rhombic phases, and puckered rhombic phases \cite{chen2016two,zangi2003monolayer,gao2018phase,li2019two}.
+We have observed a similar phase transition for stationary 2D water MD models, confirming that this is not a problem of the thermostating such as the `flying-ice-cube' problem discussed previously \cite{harvey-ice-cube}.
+We have observed regions of the square phase and rhombic polar phase for graphene confinement, and rhombic polar and square polar for boron nitride confinement (for nomenclature please refer to Rf.~\cite{negi2022edge}), consistent with previous works \cite{chen2016two,zangi2003monolayer,gao2018phase,li2019two,corsetti2016enhanced,corsetti2016structural,kapil2022first,ghorbanfekr2020insights}, in agreement with the experimental observation of `square ice' for monolayer water confined by graphene at room temperature \cite{algara2015square}.
 The hydrogen atoms are less ordered than the oxygen atoms, as typical of other ice phases, in 3D.